 Parthiban and I had a difference of opinion when it came to inducting another person named Suresh in to our gang.
 I did not know the reason Parthiban’s reluctance, but I wanted him and Parthiban slowly moved away from our gang from then on.
 We inducted one more person in to our gang and that was Murali Krishna.
 So the gang of my dreams was formed; with me, Prem, Tolstoy, Suresh and Murali Krishna.

 However Murali left early and Suresh had a bicyle as his home was nearby.
 Me, Prem and Tolstoy took the bus till Saidapet and where we spent some time before sending of Prem to railway station as he had to take a train from there.
 We used to have some food at a co-operative store where the food was very cheap.
 It was Tolstoy who mostly sponsored those evening meals.
 Tolstoy then gave me company until I boarded my bus, and went home walking.

-There are few advantages of being a day scholar in a Chennai college, the day scholars are generally more trendy, have more exposure, sociable with good communication skills and humorous so they generally become more popular than the hostelers.
+There are few advantages of being a day scholar in a Chennai college, the day scholars are generally more fashionable, have more city exposure, are sociable and are adept at urban humor.
+Day scholars generally become more popular than the hostelers.
 However there is one major disadvantage of being a day scholar, the moment the classes are over your college life is over for the day.
-You can roam around for a couple of hours, but eventually you should get back to your home.
-The hostelers naturally had the added advantage, as they had continuous access to the library, the computer center, the college grounds, the gym and all other amenities.
+You can roam around for a couple of hours, but eventually you have to go home.
+The hostelers had continuous access to all the college facilities like the library, the computer center, the college grounds, the gym and all other amenities.

 - A lot more to come..